A Full Dive into Realizing the Edge-enabled Metaverse: Visions, Enabling Technologies,and Challenges: Communication and Networking

-The Metaverse is a set of virtual worlds based in part on the physical world~\cite{duan2021metaverse}.
-For example, employees can build digital copies of their physical offices using digital twins to facilitate work-from-home in the Metaverse.
-To maintain bidirectional real-time synchronization between the Metaverse and the physical world, widely distributed edge devices and edge servers are required for sensing and actuation.
-As shown in~\ref{fig:dt}, one of the possible solutions for such virtual services is the digital twin~\cite{han2021dynamic}, i.e., digital replications of real-world entities in the Metaverse, e.g., city twins and copies of smart factories.
-On the other hand, by virtualizing the real-world edge networks, the Metaverse can be used to improve the efficiency of the edge networks.
-Specifically, by monitoring the digital twins of edge devices and edge infrastructures such as RIS, UAV, and space-air-ground integrated network (SAGIN)~\cite{cheng2019space,cheng2018air}, users can instantly control and calibrate their physical entities in the physical world through the Metaverse.
+The Metaverse is an unprecedented medium that blurs the boundary of the physical and virtual worlds~\cite{duan2021metaverse}.
+For example, by maintaining a digital representation of the physical wireless environment in the virtual worlds~\cite{khan2022metaverse}, the Metaverse can improve the performance of mobile edge networks via offline simulation and online decision-making.
+For example, employees can build digital copies of their physical offices using DTs to facilitate work-from-home in the Metaverse.
+To maintain bidirectional real-time synchronization between the Metaverse and the physical world, widely distributed edge devices and edge servers are required for sensing and actuation~\cite{zhang2022holographic}.
+As shown in Fig.~\ref{fig:dt}, one of the possible solutions for such virtual services is the DT~\cite{han2022dynamic}, i.e., digital replications of real-world entities in the Metaverse, e.g., city twins and copies of smart factories.
+Based on the historical data of digital replications, the DT can provide high fidelity modeling, simulation, and prediction for physical entities.
+Though intra-twin communication and inter-twin communication, the Metaverse can be used to improve the efficiency of the edge networks.
+Specifically, by monitoring the DTs of edge devices and edge infrastructure such as RIS, UAV, and space-air-ground integrated network (SAGIN)~\cite{cheng2019space,cheng2018air,xu2022quantum}, users can instantly control and calibrate their physical entities in the physical world through the Metaverse.